MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 ## Requirements

-VR Builder is supported on Unity 2019.4 or later.
+VR Builder is supported on Unity 2020.3 or later.
+It uses the built-in render pipeline by default, but URP is supported as well and existing materials can be easily converted.

 VR Builder works out of the box with any headset compatible with Unity's XR Interaction Toolkit.

 ## Installation

-Download and import the VR Builder package from the package manager.
-VR Builder will compile and import some dependencies.
+You can get VR Builder from the [Unity Asset Store](https://assetstore.unity.com/packages/tools/visual-scripting/vr-builder-201913) or from our [GitHub](https://github.com/MindPort-GmbH/VR-Builder/releases).
+In the first case, you will be able to download and import the VR Builder package from the package manager.
+If you have downloaded a .unitypackage from GitHub, just import it in the project.

+If you are creating a new project, select the `3D`or `3D (URP)` template.
+Note that it is not necessary to choose the `VR` template as VR Builder will configure the project for VR automatically.

+After importing, VR Builder will compile and import some dependencies.
 If Unity's new input system is not selected in the player settings, the following window will appear prompting the user to automatically switch.

 ![Restart Unity](images/installation-restart-input-system.png)